bbanzai88/Data-Science-Repository/README.md

-# Data-Science-Repository
+# Miscellaneous Code
-# Data Science & Analytics Portfolio
-This repository contains projects that I have worked on..
+This repository contains various projects that I have worked on either for classes I was teaching, protyping or for fun  ..

-## SQL

-## Statistics

-## Visual Communications